GjjvdBurg/SyncRNG/README.md

 How
 ---

-In Python, the interface SyncRNG.py can be used as an importable module.
-In R, it is adviced to simply source the 'SyncRNG.R' file.
+In Python, the interface `SyncRNG.py` can be used as an importable module.
+In R, it suffices to simply source the `SyncRNG.R` file.
 Before use, make sure to build both shared libraries using:

     make